bytesnz-doc/Anqa/README.md

 * It is hard to build strong models from training on the inherently weak-labelling in the Xeno-Canto data.
 A large proportion of this data contains false negatives, whilst the training routine has no way to ensure sub-sampling contains sound the expected classes, leading to false positives during training.

 A better value-proposition is for regional institutions to use their own experts to create strongly labelled datasets.
 Then for the rest of time a world-leading model is just a code-fork away.
+This enables the building of local capacity and continuity rather than relying on big-tech offerings.

 ## Proposed Columns